pbissonho/koin.dart/README.md

   * Its class is instant when used for the first time.
 Koin has a implementation of [Lazy](https://www.lordcodes.com/articles/the-power-of-lazy-properties-in-kotlin) by Kotlin to provide this functionality.

 - Very tested
-  * Which tests were all ported from the original version, so expect the same internal behavior as the Kotlin version.
-  * In addition, Koin has more tests to a high level of test coverage, to ensure the correct internal behavior.
+  * Koin has a high test coverage, to ensure the correct internal behavior

 - It is not invasive.
   * Insert Koin in your project without changing the structure of your Widgets or changing your state management package.